Colm1711/tweet_sentiment-_analyzer/README.md

 1. [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: Efforts to source native python library available that gives access to add, update, remove or return data from googlesheets and to interact with the google cloud platform API.
 Based on this it was imported to facilate google sheet operations to provide external database.
 2. [Textblob](https://textblob.readthedocs.io/en/dev/) -  JUSTIFICATION: Efforts to source native python library available were exhausted.
 To build algorithm to break text to binary and map to chart to build positive, negative & neutral data points to compare tweets against is outside the scope of the initial application version.
 3. [tweepy](https://www.tweepy.org/) - JUSTIFICATION: Efforts to source native python library available that gives access to live twitter API & data does not exist.
 This libaray was imported ot help provide access to this data so that the polarity of tweets can be accessed.
 4. [yahoo_fin](https://pypi.org/project/yahoo-finance/) -  JUSTIFICATION: Efforts to source native python library available that gives access to live stock data is not accessible.
 This libabry was used to pull this infomraiton in.
 Otherwise static data would have to be used to populate data.
+This is needed in additiona of yfinance as it does not have PE ratio and stock dividend with yahoo_fin has.
 5. [yfinance](https://pypi.org/project/yfinance/) - JUSTIFICATION: Efforts to source native python library available that gives access to live stock data is not accessible.
 This libabry was used to pull this infomraiton in.
 Otherwise static data would have to be used to populate data.
 6. [pandas](https://pandas.pydata.org/) - JUSTIFICATION: Efforts to source native python library available that gives access to add, update, remove or return data in organised representation.
 This is a widely used libaryr by data scientists.